 Although the results from animal studies seem promising, not much scientific evidence is available about bromantane’s effects on humans.
-The few human clinical trials that are available are either funded by the drug company, written in Russian, or both.
+The few human clinical trials that are available are either funded by the drug company, written only in Russian (thus preventing us from accessing their specifics for a critical analysis), or both.

-More studies are required before using bromantane for any of its purported health effects.
+More studies are required before bromantane can be safely used for any of its purported health effects.

-One user said that after regularly dosing for a week, their motivation, energy levels, and pleasure increased.
-It helped with his low dopamine levels.
-It was not like other stimulants that have an instant effect, but required repeated doses.
-However, he warned that users should measure the dosages accurately and to not overdose.
+After regularly dosing bromantane for a week, a user reported that his motivation, energy levels, and pleasure increased.
+The user believed it helped with his low dopamine levels.
+It was not like other stimulants that have an instant effect but required repeated doses.
+However, he warned that users should measure the dosages accurately and not overdose.

-Another user said that it was the best nootropic they’ve tried, and it gave them plenty of energy to go throughout the day.
-Unfortunately, it gave them too much energy and made them barely able to fall asleep.
+Another user considered bromantane the best nootropic he had tried, and reported it gave him plenty of energy to go throughout the day.
+Unfortunately, it gave him too much energy and made him barely able to fall asleep.

 Others also praised its anti-anxiety and antidepressive effects.

-Although there is no scientific evidence available, users claim that bromantane helps improve Alzheimer’s and ADHD symptoms.
+Although there is no scientific evidence available, many users claimed that bromantane helped improve Alzheimer’s and ADHD symptoms.